 Keep Attendees Apprised of Agenda Changes

 Occasionally, WGs need to change their agendas or cancel or add meetings.
 To ensure that all WGM attendees are kept up to date on these types of changes, co-chairs are required to make announcements regarding these types of changes in a timeframe that aligns with the group's decision making practices.
 To ensure that these types of changes are communicated to all attendees, co-chairs are required to post these announcements to their WG listserv, and on the bulletin board near the WGM registration desk.
-Additionally, co-chairs may also wish to make these announcement via the HL7 mobile app (http://eventmobi.com/hl7).
+Additionally, co-chairs may also wish to make these announcements via the HL7 mobile app (http://eventmobi.com/hl7).
 Since all attendees do not use the mobile app, making these types of announcements only via the mobile app is not appropriate.

 Appoint an Acting Chair as Needed